Geo4367/Project_HACE/README.md

 moved to the cloud.
 For this purpose, an EC2 instance has to be instantiated.
 The

 Django project along with the UI from end will be moved to the cloud.

+## Table of Contents

+1. Lambda textract job creation
+2. Lambda text parsing
+3. Embedder Code(EC2)
+4. Hace Django Project
+5. User Interface

+## Installation

+1. Lambda textract job creation

+## Usage

+Explain how to use your project or application.
+Provide instructions, code samples, or examples to help users understand how to interact with the project.
+You can also include screenshots or GIFs to demonstrate functionality.

+## Configuration

+If your project requires configuration files or settings, explain how to set them up.
+Include information about environment variables, configuration options, or any other necessary configurations.

+## Contributing

+If you want others to contribute to your project, provide guidelines for how they can do so.
+Include information about submitting bug reports, feature requests, or pull requests.
+Specify any coding standards, conventions, or guidelines that contributors should follow.

+## Credits

+Acknowledge and give credit to any individuals, organizations, or resources that have contributed to your project.
+This can include libraries, frameworks, or tutorials that you used.

+## License

+Specify the license under which your project is distributed.
+Include any disclaimers or limitations of liability if applicable.

+## Support

+Provide information on how users can seek support for your project.
+Include contact details, links to documentation, or community forums where users can find help.

+## Frequently Asked Questions (FAQ)

+If there are common questions or concerns about your project, address them in this section.
+Provide clear and concise answers to help users resolve common issues.

+## Changelog

+If your project has multiple versions or releases, include a changelog that outlines the changes, bug fixes, and new features in each version.

+## Roadmap

+If you have plans for future development or enhancements, share them in this section.
+Provide an overview of upcoming features or improvements you plan to implement.

+## Acknowledgments

+Express gratitude to individuals or organizations that have supported or influenced your project.
+This can include mentors, colleagues, or open-source communities.

+## Appendix

+Include any additional information, references, or resources that might be useful to readers.
+This can include links to related documentation, tutorials, or examples.

+Remember that the above structure is just a suggested format, and you can adapt it to fit the specific needs of your project.
+The goal is to provide clear and relevant information that helps users understand and engage with your project effectively.